Cyclic sieving phenomena for trees and tree-rooted maps: Tree enumeration

-{In order to determine the number of these trees, we recall that a rooted tree with~$n$ edges and $k$ leaves has $2n$ corners.
-Exactly $k$ of them are located at a leaf, and the other $2n-k$ at a non-leaf.
-A double rooting argument, where we count in two different ways trees rooted at a non-leaf \emm and, having a marked leaf, yields
+In order to determine the number of these trees, we recall that a rooted tree with $n$~edges (and $k$~leaves) has $2n$~corners.
+Exactly $k$ of the corners are located at a leaf, and the other $2n-k$ at a non-leaf.
+A double rooting argument, where we count trees rooted at a non-leaf \emm and, having a marked leaf in two different ways, yields

-so that \beq |\T_i(n,k)|= \frac{2n-k}{k} \, |\T_l(n,k)| =\frac {2n-k} {n(n-1)} \binom {n-1}{k-2}\binom {n}{k}. \eeq }
+so that \beq |\T_i(n,k)|= \frac{2n-k}{k} \, |\T_l(n,k)| =\frac {2n-k} {n(n-1)} \binom {n-1}{k-2}\binom {n}{k}. \eeq